smTadeeb/Board_game-CS3001/README.md

 # Board_game-CS3001-

-Its a simple board game and a part of my assignment.
+This is my project on the creation of a digital board game, and it is part of my university assignment..

 ## Habibi (حبيبي)Time pass